nicola-cab/cpp_sandbox/multithreading/task_system/README.md

 All this code has been partially copied and inspired by the talk given by Sean Parent on concurrency.

-Implementation of a simple task system + task stealing.
-The task system is implementend gradually, following different approaches.
+All this code is about implementing of a simple task system + task stealing.
+The task system has been implementend gradually, following 3 different increment approaches.
-There are 3 different implementations for this task system:
+These are 3 different implementations:
-1. only queue 1 producer and multiple consumers (1Q)
+* only queue 1 producer and multiple consumers (1Q)
-2. one queue per thread 1 producer and multiple consumers (NQ)
+* one queue per thread 1 producer and multiple consumers (NQ)
-3. one queue per thread 1 producer and multiple consumers plus task stealing (NQS)
+* one queue per thread 1 producer and multiple consumers plus task stealing (NQS)

 The queue used is not optimized. it is just a simple FIFO implementation using a std::deque.
 All the operations that attempt to push/pop from the queue are atomic and protected using a